An Overview of PyTorch Lightning with a Simple Code Walkthrough

 Using PyTorch Lightning is similar to using raw PyTorch.
 The main difference, as we have mentioned, is the altering of boilerplate code becomes unnecessary.
 Other than that, all you have to do is inherit the LightningModule instead of the nn.module.
 PyTorch Lightning handles all of the critical components of deep learning network modeling.

 If you are wondering how to use PyTorch, then the good news is that it is as simple as using raw PyTorch.
-If you are still wondering why use PyTorch Lightning instead of raw PyTorch, or any other framework for that matter, then the primary reason is for speed, efficiency, and reproducibility.
+If you are still wondering why to use PyTorch Lightning instead of raw PyTorch, or any other framework for that matter, then the primary reason is for speed, efficiency, and reproducibility.

 Let's first install Lightning: